openpaygithub/CustomPHPSDK/README.md

 <br><br>

-- **After the process is complete, the Jam system will redirect to the URL supplied along with a response value for the transaction.**
+- **After the payment  process complited on openpay, it will redirect to the merchant website with help of callback url.**

 <h5>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Success Url :